stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 the damper it seemed to be, and when he was able to feel a junction or the mouth of a side passage he always chose the way which sloped downward the least.
-He believed, though, that his general course was down; and the vault-like smell and incrustations on the greasy walls and floor alike warned him he was burrowing deep in Leng&rsquo;s unwholesome table-land.
+He believed, though, that his general course was down; and the vault-like smell and incrustations on the greasy walls and floor alike warned him he was burrowing deep in Leng's unwholesome table-land.
 But there was not any warning of the thing which came at last; only the thing itself with its terror and shock and breath-taking chaos.
 One moment he was groping slowly over the slippery floor of an almost level place, and the next he was shooting dizzily downward in the dark through a burrow which must